The Horse, Bison and Stag Paintings

-As I work on these paintings, I am reminded that these creatures have been with us for a long time.
-They have accompanied us on our collective, human journey from the caves to the present, and still enter our imagination, imbuing us with a sense of wonder, power, and delight.
+Working on these paintings reminds me that these creatures have long been our companions.
+Accompanying us on our collective human journey from the caves to the present, they still inhabit our imagination, imbuing us with a sense of wonder, power, and delight.

-While featuring many of the same animal and figural subjects as my oil paintings, the plaster paintings add a new dimension with the combination of paint and marble dust on layers of Venetian plaster.
+Moving beyond traditional fresco, my paintings on plaster utilize plaster as a tactile, immersive medium echoing the primal bond between ancient artists and the earth.
+While sharing the animal and figural subjects of my oil paintings, these plaster works add a new dimension by combining paint and marble dust on layers of Venetian plaster.
 Drawings, incised marks, and textual references embedded within the strata-like surface become integral to the final image.
-Brushstrokes act as stylistic fingerprints, conveying emotion, and guiding the viewer's eye throughout the painting.
-The multi-dimensional layers interact with light differently throughout the day, making the painting a source of shifting perceptions.
+The multi-dimensional surface interacts with shifting light throughout the day, making the painting a source of shifting perceptions.

 Valentina DuBasky